RoninRa/SotDL-Homebrew/aw/template-aw.md

-Submitted by: Add how you want to be credited here.
-If you have a logo, website, blog, patreon, youtube channel, what-have-you, feel free to add that too.
+- *Written by: Add how you want to be credited here.
+If you have a logo, website, blog, patreon, youtube channel, what-have-you, feel free to add that too.*

 ## Article Name